 Step 4.
 Specify Target Oracle Server

-At this step of the wizard, specify credentials to access the target Oracle server.
+At this step of the wizard, specify connection settings required to access the target Oracle server.
+The set of connection settings depends on the OS type of the target server: Windows or Linux.

 Windows-Based Oracle Server

 For a Windows-based Oracle server, do the following:

-- In the Server name field, specify the name of the Oracle server to which you want to restore data.
+- In the Server name field, specify the name of the target Oracle server.

-- In the Specify user account to connect section, specify credentials that will be used to connect to the specified server.
+- In the Specify user account to connect section, enter credentials to connect to the target Oracle server.

 Consider the following:

-- The user account must be a member of the local Administrator group and have sysdba privileges.
+- The user account must be a member of the local Administrators group and have sysdba privileges.

 - The user account must be granted appropriate permissions to access Oracle databases; Read and Write are minimum required, Full Control is recommended.